Tusu4/Quiz1/README.md

 ## How to Use

-1. Download the file `QuizApp.exe` from the repository.
+1. Download the file `Quiz1.exe` from the repository.
 2. Run the downloaded `.exe` file.
 3. Follow the on-screen instructions to play the quiz.